as1ndu/as1ndu/content/posts/the-wisdom-of-rationals.md

 ---
-title : "Placeholder for drafts posts in my blog" description : "Description of the post" slug : "draft-post" draft : true tags : ["code"] date : "1995-08-08"
+title : "The Wisdom of rationals" description : "Description of the post" slug : "draft-post" draft : true tags : ["quantocracy-primitive"] date : "1995-08-08"
-hidden: true
+hidden: false
 ---

-The Wisdom of rationals

 Prediction markets like Augur are used to bet  on events.

 For instance you can bet on an event like  “It will rain tomorrow”.

-And if it does rain tomorrow, you get a pay off from people that bet “it will not rain tomorrow”.
+And if it does rain tomorrow, you get a pay off from people that bet “It will not rain tomorrow”.

 There are three kinds of people who would bet in such a market.
 The pure gambler, this one doesn’t have the necessary meteorological information he is simply betting at random.